solomon-2105/hackathon-oct-2025/README.md

-# NeuroLearn: AI-Powered Personalized Learning Platform
+# Recurra: AI-Powered Personalized Learning Platform

 A web application that uses AI to provide a personalized learning experience for students, helping them identify and improve on weak concepts.